openskies-sh/aerobridge/README.md

 - You can see the API using the API explorer: [Aerobridge OpenAPI renderer](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/openskies-sh/aerobridge/master/api/aerobridge-1.0.0.resolved.yaml)
 - To load the database with dummy data for your test-drive you can run the following Python / Django command: `python manage.py loaddata registry/defaultregistrydata.json`, this will populate the database with sample drone operator data.

+## LICENCE

+Aerobrigde is licenced as a BSL licence popularized by other products such as [CockroachDB](https://www.cockroachlabs.com/docs/stable/licensing-faqs.html) and [Sentry](https://blog.sentry.io/2019/11/06/relicensing-sentry).
+Basically it means the following:
+- You cannot offer a commercial version of Aerobridge's service to third parties, if you want to do this, you will need an agreement with Openskies (the license grant restriction)
+- After 36 months, the code becomes Apache-2.0 licensed (the conversion period)

+This does not have any impact if you want to host / run Aerobridge inside your company for your own assets and compliance, you are free to do so without any restrictions.
+This will ensure that we are protected from our work being used in an anti-competitive fashion.

 ## Logo source / Credit

 [Hatchful](https://hatchful.shopify.com/)